taticus/godot-firebase-plugin/README.md

 	apply plugin: 'com.google.gms.google-services'
    </pre>

-Setup is done, now you can run the project in an android device.
+Setup is done, now you can run the project on an android device.

 ## API instructions